515

 If you have these symptoms, it is suggested that you get tested as soon as possible.
 Mycoplasma genitalium requires extra care in treatment.
 Due to its characteristics, you need to ensure that antibiotics can completely eradicate the bacteria, or it can remain in your system for a long time.
 If left untreated, MG could spread to other areas of the body and cause permanent damage, including infertility if the infection spreads to the reproductive organs.

 As mycoplasma genitalium usually goes unnoticed due to it showing no symptoms, this results in MG not getting tested.
-You can still give your sexual partners mycoplasma genitalium despite being asymptomatic, and leaving it in your system for too long could lead to complications that cause permanent damage to your body.
+You can still pass on your sexual partners mycoplasma genitalium despite being asymptomatic, and leaving it in your system for too long could lead to complications that cause permanent damage to your body.

 Our PCR28 comprehensive STD test includes mycoplasma genitalium test to help you make sure you’re free from any sexually-transmitted infections that could be hidden in your system.
 This test offers you an option for anyone who wants an all-in-one test that can help identify up to 28 pathogens that cause STDs.
 Contact us for more information about the test and make an appointment today!